Set up access lists in the Requesty Console.

 Resolution order

-Requesty resolves the approved set of models for a request using three layers.
+Requesty resolves the approved set of models for a request using four layers.
 The most specific layer that has a non empty list wins:- If the API key has an attached access list, only models in that list are allowed.

 - Otherwise, if any of the groups the key belongs to has an attached access list, the request is allowed if any of those group lists include the model.